goalslee/LabbookManage/README.md

 # LabbookManage
-# An small project Android app with windows Mysql+Apache,using JSON for conmunication
+# An small project Android app with windows Mysql+Apache,using JSON for communication